-ACADEMIC REQUIREMENTS: To remain in good standing, a student receiving veteran benefits must achieve the same SAP requirements required for students who receive financial aid.
+ACADEMIC REQUIREMENTS: To remain in good standing, a student receiving veteran benefits must achieve VA or Hazlewood Standards of Academic Progress.
 Students who do not achieve SAP are encouraged to re-examine their educational objectives, course load, etc. to improve their academic record.
-Students receiving veteran benefits who have a "suspension" status will have the certification terminated until the student raises his or her term and cumulative GPA to 2.0 and completes 67% of attempted coursework or until the VA Regional Office authorizes recertification.
+Students receiving veteran benefits who have a "Suspension" status will have the certification terminated until the student raises his or her term and cumulative GPA to 2.0 and completes 67% of attempted coursework or until the VA Regional Office authorizes recertification.